< tap to go back to guide menu

 Each employee is responsible to develop a career plan in consultation with direct supervisors and the Training Development Manager.
 Types of Career Plans are described in the Administrative and Clinical Supervision Guide, here.

-Accend uses a system of pay increases that earned through demonstrated competencies in using:
+Accend uses a system of annual reviews and pay increases earned through:

 Wage Caps